WELCOME TO THE ADMISSIONS OFFICE

-- To begin the admission process, you will need to complete the “Application for Admission Form”, available online, downloadable on this page and return it to the school) or from our offices firstname.lastname@example.org
+- To begin the admission process, you will need to complete the “Application for Admission Form”, available online, downloadable on this page (and return it to the school) or from our offices firstname.lastname@example.org

 - Open Doors events are organized by the Head of Admissions throughout the school year, along with the school’s Headmistress, the Head of Pedagogy and the Psychopedagogical Coordinator.

 - You will not be charged any cost until a place will have been offered and that you will have accepted it.

 Upon request, a school visit and an individual meeting with the Head of Admissions can be organized.